CONTINUING PROFESSIONAL DEVELOPMENT (CPD) CODE

 - Publishing papers, articles or books

-4 hours may be gained through private study; taking part in consultations; in-house training; reading journals or books; preparing training materials or presentations.
+4 hours may be gained through private study; taking part in consultations; in-house training; reading journals or books; and/or preparing training materials or presentations.

 Records and Monitoring

 A Member may, in extenuating circumstances, apply for an exemption of up to 4 hours CPD.
+Such a request should be made by email to [email protected].